Algorithm: Carryless Pairing

 • Main paper arXiv

-• A subsequent specialization by Dr. Zoltán Sóstai adapts the present even/odd band-partition mechanism to a linear-size Fibonacci encoding for Gödel numbering, retaining the carry-free decoding strategy of Carryless Pairing arXiv.
+• A subsequent specialization by Dr. Zoltán Sóstai adapts the present mechanism for a linear-size existential encoding; arXiv.

 Secondary literature and prerequisites for comprehension: